illuminati1911/IRBlaster/README.md

 All the variables are 32-bit unsigned integers except the data string which can be up to 200 bytes.

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+- Pull requests are welcome.
+- For major changes, please open an issue first to discuss what you would like to change.
+- Project uses Google C style.
+You can use the `clang-format` bash script to automatically format all the `.h` and `.c` files in the project.

 ## Roadmap
 ### Near future